Komal Meer

 Komal Meer is a Pakistani television actress.
-Debuted her acting career in 2018, Meer rose to prominence with the supporting character of Rameen in Momina Duraid and ISPR's Ehd-e-Wafa and subsequently played the leading roles in Resham Gali Ki Husna (2019–20), Benaam (2021–22) Qalandar (2022–23) and Tere Aany Se (2023).
+Making her acting debut in 2018, Meer rose to prominence with the supporting character of Rameen in Momina Duraid and ISPR's Ehd-e-Wafa and subsequently played the leading roles in Resham Gali Ki Husna (2019–20), Benaam (2021–22) Qalandar (2022–23) and Tere Aany Se (2023).

 Career

-In 2022, she appeared as a rural innocent girl opposite Muneeb Butt in Geo Entertainment's Qalandar.
-In 2023, she appeared as a in Geo TV's Ramadan special Tere Aany Se where she made her second on-screen appearance with Butt after Qalandar.
+In 2022, she appeared as a rural innocent girl called Dur-e-Adan opposite Muneeb Butt in Geo Entertainment's Qalandar.
+In 2023, she appeared in Geo TV's Ramadan special Tere Aany Se playing the character of Rania where she made her second on-screen appearance with Muneeb Butt after Qalandar.